Advanced-Programming-1401/Seventh-Assignment-Advanced-Multithreading/README.md

 - You can find unit tests for the first two exercises (`Calculate Pi` and `Priority Simulator`).
 Use these to ensure you've implemented the code correctly.
 - You are NOT allowed to use the `Thread.Sleep()` method for the `Priority Simulator` exercise.
 - You are NOT allowed to use any other form of synchronization tool for the `Semaphore` exercise.
 Only Semaphores may be used.
-- Your report should include on the solution you chose for each exercise (and why you chose it).
+- Your report should include details on the solution you chose for each exercise (and why you chose it).
 Try to focus on the `Calculate Pi` exercise and explain the mathematical algorithm(s) you tried in detail.

 ## Evaluation